ichuang/catsoop/__UTIL__/license/content.md

-2. Copies in all other forms (in whole or in part, with or without modification) must reproduce all relevant copyright notices, this list of conditions and the following disclaimer in the documentation and/or other materials included in the distribution.
+2. Copies in all other forms (in whole or in part, with or without modification) must reproduce all relevant copyright notices, this list of conditions and the following disclaimer in the documentation and/or other materials included with the copy.

 3. Copies (in any form, in whole or in part, with or without modification) must prominently offer all users receiving them or interacting with them